Questions about …

 Richard accused Hastings of plotting against him and wrote letters asking for assistance.
 Whilst this is usually dismissed as insufficient evidence of conspiracy, Richard's actions after Hastings' execution – further arrests and the implementation of a thorough investigation – indicates that Richard believed in the complicity of Hastings in a plot against him.

 - How can you defend Richard III’s accession to the throne?
-Was he a usurper?
+Wasn’t he a usurper?

 Historians have a wide variety of explanations for Richard III’s accession.